jhajek/Linux-text-book-part-1/Chapter-04/chapter-04.md

 Linus Torvalds was quoted as saying:

 > "People don't want Gnome 2 because it was a pinnacle of some GUI design.
-They want it because Gnome 3 removed features they used, and made it harder to get their work done,"  [^38]
+They want it because Gnome 3 removed features they used, and made it harder to get their work done[^38]..."

 GNOME 3 led to the creation of alternatives in 2012.
 When GNOME moved from version 2 to version 3 the amount of change was seen by some GNOME users as treason.
 The MATE project (pronounced *"ma-tay"* not *"may-tuh"*) was a fork and continuation of the GNOME 2 code base.
 The Cinnamon desktop was a fork of GNOME 3 with an added features set for the Linux Mint distro.
 Unity was Ubuntu's reimplementation of the GNOME shell with the Unity shell on top of GNOME 3.
 These desktops, with the exception of Unity, can be deployed or installed on most Linux distributions.
-As a final thought Linus Torvalds has since reconciled with GNOME 3 as of 2013 based on some additional 3rd party tools that allow the GNOME 3 experience to be customized to his liking. [^37]
+As a final thought Linus Torvalds has since reconciled with GNOME 3 as of 2013 based on some additional 3rd party tools that allow the GNOME 3 experience to be customized to his liking[^37].

 In April of 2021, [Linux open laptop manufacturer, System76](https://system76.com/ "Website for System76 Linux Laptop manufacturer") released a themed GNOME 3 desktop called [Pop!_OS](https://pop.system76.com/ "Website to Pop OS") with a custom windows manager that defaults to a tiling mode rather than a stacking mode.